 Map 1 depicts the 20,000-acre proposal in its largest context.
 The Port Kaituma area is in the upper right quadrant, and the leasehold extends west from it.
 The dotted line dropping south and west is the road and railroad running in tandem between Port Kaituma and Matthews Ridge.
 An aerial photograph showing the same area is here.

-Map 3 is an inset which shows Port Kaituma and neighboring land holdings, including the eastern portion of the proposed leasehold.
+Map 3 is an inset that shows Port Kaituma and neighboring land holdings, including the eastern portion of the proposed leasehold.

 The three maps above are copyrighted by the California Historical Society and are published with permission.